algosup/2024-2025-project-1-fpga-team-8/Documents/quality_assurance/test_plan.md

 ## 2. Test Environment

-The test environement includes the hardware, the software and the development tools necessary for testing the Frogger game that will be uploaded on the FPGA.
+The test environement includes the hardware, the firmware and the development tools necessary for testing the Frogger game that will be uploaded on the FPGA.

 ### 2.1.
 Hardware Platform